Dear colleague:

 - A one year subscription to the Journal of Chromatography, in 2013, cost 24000 Euro [1].

-- The open access publishing fee for an article to appear in Cell, in 2023, was 10100 US dollar [2].
+- The open access publishing fee for an article for Cell, in 2023, was 10100 US dollar [2].

 For Elsevier, in 2022, these egregious fees led to profits of €3.26B (yes, billions) [3].
 The profit margin was €1.2B or 37.8%.
 Surely, in that profit margin will be sufficient money to pay your reviewers, no?